nerdyCaesar/web102_prework/README.md

 The following **optional** features are implemented:

-* [X] List anything else that you can get done to improve the app functionality!
+* List anything else that you can get done to improve the app functionality!
---> Added a title tag
+* [X] Added a title tag
---> Changed the ehading from plain text to a link
+* [X] Changed the ehading from plain text to a link
---> Added a link that directs user to the games section using smooth behaviour --> Styled the link with a hover transition
+* [X] Added a link that directs user to the games section using smooth behaviour
+* [X] Styled the link with a hover transition
---> Added animation to the buttons to play on hover
+* [X] Added animation to the buttons to play on hover